Enjoy the Dog-Friendly Beaches in Manitoba

 Manipogo Provincial Park, Lake Manitoba

 Beware of Manipogo, the legendary lake monster said to live in Lake Manitoba.
-To find the dog-friendly swimming area, go past the main beach and then it will be just west of the designated swim area.
+To find the dog-friendly swimming area, go past the main beach and then it will be just west of the designated swimming area.

 Paint Lake Provincial Park